layer-se7en/modules/0299/mdModule.md

 Not all components of a processor are "clocked".
 A clocked component is one that updates or performs an operation when the clock input transitions (from low to high, or from high to low).
 For example, an adder or a subtractor is not clocked.
-Such circuits stars to respond to input changes as soon as the changes occur.
+Such circuits starts to respond to input changes as soon as the changes occur.

 On the other hand, components like registers are clocked.
 This means